Chelsea's incredible XI of players who featured in their youth ranks

 CB: Andreas Christensen

-Christensen might only have played in Chelsea’s youth ranks at the back end of his development, but he nevertheless fought through the club’s loan system to become the sturdy pair of hands with over 150 appearances that we know today.
+Christensen might only have played in Chelsea's youth ranks at the back end of his development, but he nevertheless fought through the club's loan system to become a regular for the Blues.

 There must be a few members of Chelsea’s youth staff kicking themselves for letting Rice go because he’s gone onto become one of the first names on England’s team-sheet and a truly top-class holding midfielder.